-The following tips are meant to help you mange your diabetes but by no means are they a substitute for medical care.
-We offer services specifically for diabetics and we recommend that you utilize those services to be sure you are getting proper care.
+The following tips are meant to help you manage your diabetes but by no means are they a substitute for medical care.
+We offer services specifically for diabetes control and treatment, and we recommend that you utilize those services to be sure you are getting proper care.

 - Remember to take your medicine at the same time daily

 - Make sure to keep your doctors appointments

 - Contact our Diabetes staff for assistance in managing your diabetes.
 We have many programs available that help make life style changes a lot easier for both you and your family.

 - Take time when you eat, eating too quickly can increase blood sugar